b7lt/TFS-Redux/README.md

 ## Features (so far):
 ```
 - Spawn in props!
-Edit the prop list by editing PropMenu.cfg.
+Edit the prop list by editing proplist.cfg.
 - Move and rotate props around via the Manipulate menu!
 ```